 Calendar of Events

 Please have a look at our Calendar of Events for the forthcoming months.
-It has our meetings, the annual open day, and any fairs that we will be attending such as the Eton Action Fair.
-We also include events from other Societies such as the U3A, that we think will be of interest.:
+It includes our meetings.
+You will also find the annual open day.
+Additionally, it lists any fairs we will attend, such as the Eton Action Fair.
+We also include events from other Societies.
+These include the U3A and the Windsor & Eton Society.
+We think these will be of interest.

 News

 Here are the ten most recent news items (posts) in summary format.
-You can open them to see the full article.
+You can open them by clicking on the title to see the full article.
 To access older ones, please use the Search facility.

 2025 Open Day